From the Blog

 Did you know?

-The skin is edible on all squash varieties, though some have thicker or tougher skins that you may not want to eat.
+The skin is edible on most squash varieties, though some have thicker or tougher skins that you may not want to eat.

 Winter squash stores well, holding up for 1-6 months when stored properly in dry, cool conditions.